pmackenz/FEM.edu/galleries/tutorials/README.rst

 Tutorials Gallery
 ===================

-This page contains tutorials plots.
-Click on any image to see the full image and source code.
+This page contains tutorials on various tasks, and an overview over available element types.
+Those tutorials provide a quick overview on features and modeling techniques.

-For examples, see our :ref:`Examples Gallery<examples_gallery>`.
+For more full examples, see the :ref:`Examples Gallery<examples_gallery>`.